-By valuing the roles a HR professional can provide in engagement strategies as outlined below, and putting HR at the heart of your engagement solutions, your business can start to see the true benefits of an engaged workforce.
+By valuing the roles a HR professional can provide in employee engagement strategies as outlined below, and putting HR at the heart of your engagement solutions, your business can start to see the true benefits of an engaged workforce.

 The short version: HR and employee engagement go hand-in-hand.
 It's time for leadership teams to recognize this and provide buy-in for the critical role HR plays in employee engagement.